Welcome to West Valley College Transfer Center

 - have completed a minimum of 60 semester units of transferable coursework

-- have an overall college GPA of at least 2.00.
-Your GPA is calculated using all your transfer units attempted.
-For high-demand majors and campuses, a GPA of 2.00 may not be sufficient for admission.
+- have an overall college GPA of at least 2.0.
+Your GPA is calculated using all your transferable level coursework.
+For impacted majors and campuses, a GPA of 2.0 may not be sufficient for admission.

 - be in good standing at the last college or university attended.
 In simple terms, “good standing” means you are eligible to re-enroll at your last college or university